Vintageinfo – All About Vintage Lighting

 Tobrouk

-Tobrouk (Tobruk) is a port city on Libya‘s eastern Mediterranean coast, near the border of Egypt.
+Tobrouk (Tobruk) is a port city on Libya ‘s eastern Mediterranean coast, near the border of Egypt.
 A strategic place were famous battles between the Nazi’s and the Allies took place.
 A movie was made about it in 1967, starring Rock Hudson and George Peppard.
 Maybe the name of this table lamp is based on this well known film.

 Koninklijke Philips N.V.

-Inspired by the fast-growing electricity industry and the promising results of Gerard Philips own experiments to make reliable carbon filaments, Frederik Philips (his father) financed the purchase of a modest factory in Eindhoven, The Netherlands in 1891.
-Frederik Philips was a Jewish banker based in Zaltbommel.
+Inspired by the fast-growing electricity industry and by the promising results of Gerard Philips’ own experiments with reliable carbon filaments, his father, the Jewish banker Frederik Philips from Zaltbommel, financed the purchase of a small factory in Eindhoven, the Netherlands, on 15 May 1891.